edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-11-14-benefits-of-experiential-learning.md

 * With the [growth of AI in the workplace](https://www.cnbc.com/2015/04/10/robots-the-new-low-cost-worker.html), these same millennials recognize that they need [more (and different) training](https://deloitte.wsj.com/cio/2017/03/23/millennials-conflicted-about-workplace-automation/) to keep up
 * A low supply of highly skilled workers means that experiential learning, [on the job](/blog/on-the-job-training-advantages/), is the new normal when it comes to training your workplace

-{% asset 'blog/2018-11-14-benefits-of-experiential-learning01.svg'
-  alt=' Information retention after 2 weeks: - 68% of those who practiced - 29% of those who read material' @inline %}
+{% svg '/assets/svg/blog/2018-11-14-benefits-of-experiential-learning01.svg' alt='Information retention after 2 weeks: - 68% of those who practiced - 29% of those who read material' %}

 ## What are the major benefits of experiential learning in the workplace?